ndhuanhuan/ML_MODELS_REVIEW/GAN/CycleGAN/readme.md

 # Basics
 ## CYCLE-CONSISTENCY LOSS: THERE AND BACK AGAN
 we simply complete the cycle: we translate from one domain to another and then back again.
 For example, we go from summer picture (domain A) of a park to a winter one (domain B) and then back again to summer (domain A).
 Now we have essentially created a cycle, and, ideally, the original picture (a) and the reconstructed picture (a^) are the same.
 If they are not, we can measure their loss on a pixel level, thereby getting the first loss of our CycleGAN: cycle-consistency loss.

+A common analogy is thinking about the process of back-translation—a sentence in Chinese that is translated to English and then back again to Chinese should give back the same sentence.
+If not, we can measure the cycle-consistency loss by how much the first and the third sentences differ.

+To be able to use the cycle-consistency loss, we need to have two Generators: one translating from A to B, called GAB, sometimes referred to as simply G, and then another one translating from B to A, called GBA, referred to as F for brevity.
+There are technically two losses—forward cycle-consistency loss and backward cycle-consistency loss—but because all they mean is that  as well as , you may think of these as essentially the same, but off by one.

+## ADVERSARIAL LOSS
+In addition to the cycle-consistency loss, we still have the adversarial loss.
+Every translation with a Generator GAB has a corresponding Discriminator DB, and GBA has Discriminator DA.
+The way to think about it is that we are always testing, when translating to domain A, whether the picture looks real; hence we use DA and vice versa.

+This is the same idea as with simpler architectures, but now, because of the two losses, we have two Discriminators.
+We need to make sure that not only the translation from apple to orange looks real, but also that the translation from our estimated orange back to reconstructed apple looks real.
+Recall that the adversarial loss ensures that the images look real, and as a result, it is still key for the CycleGAN to work.
+Hence adversarial loss is presented as second.
+The first Discriminator in the cycle is especially important—otherwise, we’d simply get noise that would help the GAN memorize what it should reconstruct.